ansible/workshops/exercises/ansible_f5/1.1-get-facts/README.md

 ```

 # Solution
 The finished Ansible Playbook is provided here for an Answer key.
-You can click here for [bigip-facts.yml](bigip-facts.yml), or read below:
+Click here for [bigip-facts.yml](bigip-facts.yml), or read below:

 ```yaml
 ---